People & Culture

 Candomblé followers believe that every person has a particular deity watching over them, and followers give food or other offerings to their respective orixá.

 South America has given the world a rich musical heritage.
-This is the birthplace of tango, samba, bossa nova, and haunting Andean folk music, but this is just the beginning of the dizzying soundtrack, of wide-ranging rhythms with roots in Europe, Africa and indigenous pre-Colombian villages.
+This is the birthplace of tango, samba, bossa nova and haunting Andean folk music, but this is just the beginning of the dizzying soundtrack, of wide-ranging rhythms with roots in Europe, Africa and indigenous pre-Columbian villages.